danielemery/github-release-actions/README.md

-# github-release-action
+# github-release-actions

-Optinionated set of github release actions for tagging and deployments.
+Optinionated set of GitHub release actions for tagging and deployments.
+Used internally by Abusix - initially only by the platform team.

+Designed to mirror our existing release process where `main` always contains our latest changes but we can promote a specific commit on `main` to production as we see fit.

 ## Overview